eezstreet/SWATEliteForce/README.md

   * The gas mask is now called the Respirator and no longer restricts field of view.
 A new gas mask, the S10 Helmet, has been added!
 - Command interface overhaul!
   * New commands: SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, and DISABLE ALL.
-     * SECURE ALL, RESTRAIN ALL and DISABLE ALL commands order your squad to search the entire map.
-SEARCH AND SECURE combines RESTRAIN ALL and SECURE ALL.
+     * SECURE ALL, RESTRAIN ALL, and DISABLE ALL will secure all evidence, restrain all compliant hostages/suspects, or disable all devices in a radius around the player, OR everything in the same room (whichever is farther).
+SEARCH AND SECURE combines all three of these commands.
-     * NOTE: SECURE ALL will not look for drug bags until the mission is complete.
-This is so your team will not rush to secure mission objectives that are across the map.
   * The lightstick commands got moved back to the DEPLOY submenu, and all of the DEPLOY commands were reorganized based on how frequently they are used.
   * The Classic Command Interface (CCI) has had all of its commands reorganized to play better.
 - More AI improvements!
   * High skilled suspects are much more dangerous.
   * Enemies have figured out how to equip heavy armor!
 Your AP rounds will be very important.
 - Menu improvements!
-  * The main menu now has a link to Discord and the Wiki and shows the mod version.
-  * The Join Game menu now won't show duplicate servers, the player sorting is better, and there is a link to download the server browser plugin.
-  * You can now apply a tab (or a whole loadout) to another officer, another team, or element.
+  * You can now apply a single tab (or a whole loadout) to another officer, another team, or element.
 It's much easier now to keep a consistent loadout amongst your men.
   * You can now vote (in multiplayer) to end the current map, or to go to the next map.
 You can also vote in Career CO-OP mode.
+  * The Join Game menu now won't show duplicate servers, the player sorting is better, and there is a link to download the server browser plugin.
+  * The main menu now has a link to Discord and the Wiki and shows the mod version.

 ### ALL CHANGES ###
 - Added ironsights to most weapons; several weapons have had their first person weapon model tweaked to have right-side faces and other improvements.